 Writing above or below the level of the story, that is, using words that don’t match the target audience and the personalities of the characters makes the reader aware of the writing.
 Once that happens, that magical bubble we call a story pops and it’s hard to surround the reader with a new one.

-A third problem in dialog comes up when a character expresses attitudes or beliefs that are contrary to what the reader knows, or thinks he knows, about that character.
-The Bubba who uses the language of the LGBT community—without irony or disrespect—or the shoe salesman who speaks like an investment banker is, in the immortal words of Ricky Ricardo, going to have “some ‘splainin’ to do.”
+A third problem in dialogue comes up when a character expresses attitudes or beliefs that are contrary to what the reader knows, or thinks he knows, about that character.
+The Bubba who uses the language of the LGBTQ community—without irony or disrespect—or the shoe salesman who speaks like an investment banker is, in the immortal words of Ricky Ricardo, going to have “some ‘splainin’ to do.”

-Words that are wrong for the reader include technical jargon, slang, local idiom, dialect, or foreign or obscure words, especially when the words’ meanings aren’t made clear through the dialog, narrative, or context.
-It’s okay to withhold information from the reader to build suspense or tension, but not to hide meaning.
+Words that are wrong for the reader include technical jargon, slang, local idiom, dialect, or foreign or obscure words, especially when the words’ meanings aren’t made clear through the dialogue, narrative, or context.
+It’s okay to withhold information from the reader to build suspense or tension, but not to confuse or distract the reader.
 When that happens, the words throw the reader out of the story, whether it’s because he puts it down to go find a dictionary, or he hesitates, trying to puzzle the meaning out, and then struggles on (or worse, stops reading).

-Of course, there will always be cases where any of these kinds of words will be both necessary and appropriate.
+Of course, there will always be cases where any of these kinds of supposedly wrong words will be both necessary and appropriate.
 The author may be setting up a contrast between the scene and the story’s tone or between a character’s past and her present.
-He may be using dialect or jargon to establish something about the character.
+She may be using dialect, jargon, or incorrect or inappropriate words to establish something about a character.
 As a reviewer, you need to be aware of the possibility the writer is doing something “wrong” to achieve a certain effect.

-So what questions should you be asking when you review a work for these kinds of problems?
-Try these:
+What questions could you ask when you review a work for these kinds of problems?
+Try these.

 - Did the author use language that felt out of place—too sophisticated, too simple, or otherwise inappropriate—for the story?

-- Did I have to stop reading to figure out what a word means?
+- Did I have to stop reading to figure out what a word meant?

 - Did it feel like the author was trying to show off by using fancy words?